 An Easter dinner conversation of – hello, nice to meet you, what do you do for a living – may yield unexpectedly a client or two.

 TIP 6: If you want an avalanche of referrals and new customers – ask for testimonials.
 It’s easier than requesting an introduction to someone to sell your ‘wares’.
 I understand that it’s hard for many of you.
 If you are not comfortable to ask for one face-to-face perhaps the phone or email is a better option.
 You can tell them that Maureen suggested that you ask for the testimonial; she said it will help you grow your business.

-Please use the right lingo when asking for a testimonial – it’s a recommendation on LinkedIn, ‘Like’ on Facebook, +1 on your homepage (FYI: +1 is Google’s Like competitor), reviews on Google Places and yelp, or post a comment on your blog.
+Please use the right lingo when asking for a testimonial – it’s a recommendation on LinkedIn, ‘Like’ on Facebook, reviews on Google Business and yelp, or post a comment on your blog.